Sija/gphoto2.cr/README.md

 # alternatively, update the camera configuration in one go
 camera.update({ iso: 200, shutterspeed2: "1/60", "f-number": "f/1.8" })

+# ...do all of above while preserving camera original configuration
+camera.preserving_config do
+  # ...
+end

 # take a photo
 file = camera.capture